 Small cracks in the outer shell of the disc can also cause the disc to bulge which may start the degeneration process.
 These changes are more likely to occur in cigarette smokers and people who engage in heavy physical work (such as heavy lifting).
-Those who are overweight are also more likely to suffer from degenerative disc disease.
+Those who lead sedentary lifestyles and are overweight are also more likely to suffer from degenerative disc disease.